New European Commentary

 -

 He went up to the altar, making himself the priest.
 It seems that he was copying David and Solomon, who did just this.
 But he lacked David's motivation and spirituality.
 Another example of his mixture of truth and error is shown by the way he built an altar at Bethel.
 Now this had many religious associations; Jacob offered there, Samuel held regular gatherings there; and as with trying to be like David and Solomon, it seems that Jeroboam went in for even more self-conscious spiritual exhibitionism and seeking to publicly associate himself with righteous men.
 In :28 we read that the idea of the calves was a result of taking counsel with others; but the idea of ordaining an alternative feast of tabernacles, picking a random date near enough to the Mosaic one, was purely "devised of his own heart".
+We can ask others for advice when really we are intent on following our own narrative of what we anyway want to do.
 He has to take much personal responsibility, and so "Jeroboam the son of Nebat who made Israel to sin" is the continual judgment of the records upon him personally.